Jeff Penalty: Writing

 On October 12, 2021, The Doors guitarist Robby Krieger released a memoir Set the Night on Fire: Living, Dying, and Playing Guitar With the Doors, which was cowritten with Alulis.

+Personal life

+As of 2016, he resides in Los Angeles, CA.

 Appearances in pop culture

-Franz Nicolay (most famed as former keyboard player of The Hold Steady) has recorded a song "Jeff Penalty" for his third solo album, Major General, previously appearing on the demo "The Black Rose Paladins".
+Franz Nicolay (most famed as keyboard player of The Hold Steady) has recorded a song "Jeff Penalty" for his third solo album, Major General, previously appearing on the demo "The Black Rose Paladins".
 The song refers to a Dead Kennedys performance at Irving Plaza in New York City, at which Nicolay performed with the World/Inferno Friendship Society as an opening act, and the growth in appreciation by an initially cynical crowd.